 Once a new feature is designed, our QA and dev teams review it together before it goes into development.
-This gives our QA team an opportunity to look at it from a user’s perspective, and to offer feedback that can improve the new feature’s ease of use and ensure it’s actually addressing users’ wants and needs.
+This allows our QA team to look at it from a user’s perspective and to offer feedback that can improve the new feature’s ease of use and ensure it’s addressing users’ wants and needs.

-Because of this approach, our dev team is able to incorporate that feedback into the design before coding begins, streamlining the development process and freeing up a lot of time.
-That first round of user-centric review prevents lots of back-and-forth in the development process, and ultimately makes everyone’s job easier!
+Because of this approach, our dev team can incorporate that feedback into the design before coding begins, streamlining the development process and freeing up a lot of time.
+That first round of user-centric review prevents lots of back-and-forth in the development process and ultimately makes everyone’s job easier!

 Maybe, maybe not – you know your own team best!

-Ask yourself this, though: is your customer service team fairly separate from the rest of your business, and is there a way for you to better incorporate their unique insights?
+Ask yourself this, though: is your customer service team fairly separate from the rest of your business, and is there a way for you to incorporate their unique insights better?
 Can you amplify your customers’ voices by adopting processes outside of your industry norms?

 Like any other successful business, we’re always tweaking and improving these processes – and they didn’t come into being overnight.
-MeetEdgar’s QA team has evolved as our app and user base have grown so that we can improve efficiency and ensure we’re not losing sight of what our customers want and need from us.
+MeetEdgar’s QA team has evolved as our app and user base have grown to improve efficiency and ensure we’re not losing sight of what our customers want and need from us.